grz0zrg/tinycelfgraphics/README.md

 * 140 bytes optimized
 * 159 bytes optimized + compressed (148 bytes if the console isn't cleared / program doesn't exit properly)

-Note : Compression does not seem to help at this point so it is disabled by default. (see `Makefile` to enable it)
+Compression does not seem to help anymore so it is disabled by default. (see `Makefile` to enable it)

-Note : Maybe some more bytes can be gained for the 32 bits version by hand coding some stuff in assembly but at this point it is probably better to go for pure assembly. :)
+Maybe some more bytes can be gained for the 32 bits version by hand coding some stuff in assembly but at this point it is probably better to go for pure assembly. :)

 ### SDL